-To support pharmacies the GPhC have launched an online ‘knowledge hub’, providing anonymous short examples of excellent, good and poor practice identified through their inspections.
+To support pharmacies the GPhC has launched an online ‘knowledge hub’, providing anonymous short examples of excellent, good and poor practice from inspections.

 The GPhC has also published a new report sharing what it has learnt from carrying out over 14,000 inspections covering every registered pharmacy in Great Britain since 2013.
 The majority of pharmacies (over 85%) met all of the standards set by the regulator.
-Yet standards that were most commonly not met often related to managing medicines and devices, managing risks and keeping records.
+However, standards that were commonly missed often related to managing medicines and devices, managing risks and keeping records.

-Taking the themes from the GPhC Insights Report- Learning from Inspections we have considered how technology can assist with meeting GPhC standards and assist with protecting patient safety and quality of care.
+Taking the themes from the GPhC Insights Report- Learning from Inspections we have considered how technology can assist with meeting GPhC standards, protecting patient safety and upholding quality of care.

 Robust mechanisms for managing pharmacy services and operations